muceres/muceres/README.md

 <br />

-- 🛠  I'm a back end software engineer remotely working at [Trusk](https://trusk.com/fr/).
+- 🛠  I'm a Back-End Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
 I'm fond of Javascript/Node JS.
 I might also be tempted by using Go.
 - 📚  In my work, I give a lot of importance to practices like functional programming, unit tests and documentation writing.
 - 🥋  When away from the computer, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.